Welcome. Thank you for your interest in my book.

-Termites fall into 3 main groups: dampwood, drywood and subterranean.
+Termites fall into three main groups: dampwood, drywood and subterranean.
 Depending on species and caste, termites measure 5-25mm / 0.2-1in.
-Workers and soldiers live up to 2 years.
+Workers and soldiers live up to two years.

 A queen’s size varies by how big her colony is, from 25-100mm / 1-4in.
 Termites are the only multi-generational (eusocial) insects to have kings.
-A colony consists of a queen, king and 3 or 4 caste members: reproductives (alates), possible alates, soldiers and workers.
+A colony consists of a queen, king and three or four caste members: reproductives (alates), possible alates, soldiers and workers.

 Termites are way more complicated than laid out below, but in essence:

 Queens and kings enjoy a private chamber and can live decades under favourable conditions.
 To produce workers, the queen must mate with the king, and that’s the extent of his royal duties; she alone determines the sexes of alates.

 Alates, heirs in royal speak, step up should something happen to either king or queen and like many heirs are otherwise idle until they fly off to start their own monarchy.
 Soldiers defend the colony and might help with foraging duties, but probably won’t.

 The possibles or stand-in alates (pseudergates) and workers comprise the majority of colony members and do everything: colony building; foraging; feeding king, queen, alates, soldiers, nymphs; and attend the eggs.
 Some soldiers and workers can be male or female.
 Most are blind.

 One exception and one clarification to the above is that dampwood termites skip the nursery phase and put nymphs directly to work, thus eliminating a formal worker caste; and drywood pseudergates slave away as workers wishing for a fairy godmother to bestow them wings so they too can fly far, far away to a more regal life.